Key Takeaways

 Wildfire-Proofing Your Home: Hardening Against Ember Intrusion

-Understanding this changes your entire approach to making your home ember resistant.
+Understanding this changes your entire approach.
 Instead of trying to fireproof against a wall of flame (which is largely impossible for a residential structure), you’re plugging the specific entry points where embers infiltrate.

 High Priority (Low to Moderate Cost):